Farmer Cheese Sweet Pastries are delicious and easy to make. The puff pastry is filled with farmer's cheese and raisins.

 This was the result.
 Pretty handsome, right?

-Sprinkle with powder sugar and serve them warm!
-Great for breakfast, great for taking to work or school, just great for a snack.
+Sprinkle with powdered sugar, and serve them warm!
+Great for breakfast, great for taking to work or school, and just great for a snack.

 I love them with a cup of hot coffee or tea.

 Craving more?
 Subscribe to The Bossy Kitchen to get new recipes and a newsletter delivered straight to your inbox!
 Stay in touch on Facebook, Twitter, Pinterest, and Instagram for all of the latest updates.
 Don't forget to use the star rating and leave a review.